About our notice

 - We may keep details of any phone number(s) that you call us from and use them to contact you.

-- For marketing purposes we may contact you by telephone or by e-mail or other means to inform you when a publication or presentation which may be of professional interest is available or to enquire or to advise about a service enquiry that you have made, or to invite you to participate in a survey or to attend a commercial event.
+- For marketing purposes, we may contact you by telephone or by e-mail or other means to inform you when a publication or presentation which may be of professional interest is available or to enquire or to advise about a service enquiry that you have made, or to invite you to participate in a survey or to attend a commercial event.
 For information about how to manage, edit or to delete contact data which contains your personal information, please use the contact section at the bottom of this privacy notice.

-- For advertising purposes we may use personal information contained in e-mail, telephone calls or voicemail, or your documents, or data files to target advertisements to you.
+- For advertising purposes we may use personal information contained in an e-mail, telephone calls or voicemail, or your documents, or data files to target advertisements to you.

 - If a card is identified as having been used fraudulently then we will maintain a record of its use for reporting and preventing fraud; the card details will be deactivated to ensure that they can no longer take payment.